Museum Cabinets for Preservation, Access & Growth

 - Designed to meet museum-grade standards

 Cabinet types vary to meet the needs of specific collections.
 Flat file cabinets are ideal for maps, prints, and textiles.
 Natural history items like rocks, insects, or dried plants require specialty cabinet interiors with reinforced shelves or sealed trays.
-Some museums opt for glass-top cabinets to display fragile items without direct handling
+Some museums opt for glass-top cabinets to display fragile items without direct handling, while others specify an airtight cabinet with sealed gaskets for added protection.

 Museum Cabinets for Storage: